 At that time, Emperor William II was no longer in control.
 The third German High Command, General Paul von Hindenburg and Erich Ludendorff, made all decision.
 They convinced William to declare unrestricted submarine warfare against all foreign ships.
 In vain, Chancellor Bethmann-Hollweg warned that in that case the USA would enter the war on the Allies’ side.

 The United States had remained neutral until now.
 President Woodrow Wilson had run his election campaign in 1916 on the slogan “He kept us out of war!”
 Certainly, the democracy USA had more sympathies for the England and France than for Imperial Germany and Austria, but most Americans wanted to stay out of war.
 However, the “Rape of Belgium” and the sinking of the RMS Lusitania had turned public opinion against Germany.

 Economically, the USA were long involved.
 The Allies relied on US supplies and armaments, and loans to pay for them.
 Many Americans wanted America to be better prepared for hostilities.
 Wilson warned that the United States would not tolerate unrestricted submarine warfare, in violation of international law.
 Some openly opted for intervention, like former President Theodore Roosevelt.

 But soon Hindenburg and Ludendorff got their way.
 Overruling chancellor Bethmann-Hollweg’s warnings, Kaiser Wilhelm II agreed that from February 1 onwards, submarine warfare should be unrestricted and overtly so.
 U-boats had permission to sink without warning all ships except passenger vessels.

-President Wilson broke diplomatic relations with Germany and asked Congress for arming merchant ships and all measures that were necessary to protect U.S. He still adhered to a policy of “armed neutrality”.
+President Wilson broke diplomatic relations with Germany and asked Congress for arming merchant ships and all measures that were necessary to protect the U.S. He still adhered to a policy of “armed neutrality”.